What is Foam Glass Aggregate?

 Once the glass powder mixture is prepared, it’s deposited onto a chain link belt, which moves slowly through the kiln at a specific thermal profile to slowly heat the glass to 1,500º.
-The glass softens as it heats up, causing a chemical reaction that results in the mixture foaming up and creating a network of closed cell micropores.
+The glass softens as it heats, causing a chemical reaction that foams up the mixture and creates a network of closed cell micropores.

 After exiting the kiln, the mixture emerges as a thick foam glass slab.
 The slab quickly begins breaking and cracking due to thermal stress from the exposure to ambient temperature air.
 Over the next few minutes of cooling, the aggregate pieces continue to fracture until the particle sizes are 2″-3″ in diameter.
 At the far end of the cooling table, pieces are discharged onto a conveyor system, where they’re sent to bagging or storage.

 Sub Slab Insulation